Data Classification: Policy Examples + Template

 Now that you know why data classification is worth the effort, we’ll walk you through how it’s accomplished.

-The more sensitive the data is, the more you need to focus on protecting it.
+Classifying data in this way helps organizations understand where to focus their risk mitigation efforts.
+The more sensitive the data is, the more your organization needs to focus on protecting it.

 High sensitivity data

-High sensitivity data is commonly classified as restricted data.
-If this data were compromised, lost, or destroyed, it would have a catastrophic impact on your organization.
-Organizations must place the strictest access controls on high sensitivity data.
+High sensitivity data is data that if compromised, lost, or destroyed would have a catastrophic impact on an organization.
+Organizations must therefore place the strictest access controls on high sensitivity data.
+Because access is limited on a need-to-know basis, high sensitivity data is commonly labeled confidential or restricted data.

 Examples of high sensitivity data include: